So, let me guess.

 The idea is simple:

 Just focus on delivering value.
-Write articles with valuable information, genuinely try to help people, and be patient.
+Carefully craft every powerful word and write articles with valuable information, genuinely try to help people, and be patient.
 Sooner or later, everyone will discover how awesome you are.

 In other words, “Build it and they will come,” the phrase immortalized by the 1989 film Field of Dreams.
 It sounds great, but there’s only one problem: